Alabi12/TDD-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [School library] <a name="about-project"></a>
+# 📖 [TDD project] <a name="about-project"></a>
-This repo is a school library tool that allows you to record what books are in the library and who borrows them, the project focused on practicing the main four concepts in oop using ruby.
+In this repo, we are testing the methods from a class using the TDD approach in which we write the tests first before creating the methods in the class.

 ## 🛠 Built With <a name="built-with"></a>